javersa86/prod-vita-display-control-upgraded/doxydocs/mainpage.md

 ## Display Background

 The NVENT-VITA Display Controller software is the graphical user interface application that allows the user to interact with NVENT VITA’s system features.
 The software is designed to manage and track the different pneumatic settings, measurements, modes, data, and other features available on the device.
-For the display controller software, it consists of frontend components, the backend controller, and the API Thread where the display controller communicates with the system controller.
+For the display controller software, it consists of frontend components, the backend controller, and the \htmlonly API \endhtmlonly Thread where the display controller communicates with the system controller.

 <b>Display Version: 1.1.5</b>